pajanowski/raymenuz/README.md

 ### Contributing
 Please create an issue before putting up a pull request.

-This libary is also fairly small and adding new elementTypes for the existing menuItemTypes should be fairly straight forward, and maybe qualify as a good first issue.
+This library is also fairly small.
+Akdding new elementTypes for the existing menuItemTypes should be fairly straight forward and maybe qualify as a good first issue.
 1. Add a `draw(rayguiElement)` in RayMenu
 2. Add the new element type to the UiElementType enum in `raymenuutils.zig`
 3. Add a corresponding branch to `draw(menuItemType)Elements`